iddhi-sulakshana/express-template/wiki/STARTUP.md

 # Startup Guide

-This guide will walk you through the complete process of setting up and running the Alagist Server project from scratch.
+This guide will walk you through the complete process of setting up and running the Server project from scratch.

 ## 🚀 Quick Start Overview